Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-On October 1, 2024, the enrollment fee for Global Entry will jump to $120.
+As of October 1, 2024, the enrollment fee for Global Entry has jumped from $100 to $120.
 This is the first fee hike in 15 years, according to the agency.

-While a fee increase isn’t great news, there’s a very positive change that’s also happening on October 1, 2024 — minors under 18 years old will have their application fees waived when a parent or legal guardian is already a member of, or is applying for, Global Entry.
+While a fee increase isn’t great news, there’s a very positive change that’s also happened — minors under 18 years old will now have their application fees waived when a parent or legal guardian is already a member of, or is applying for, Global Entry.

-Here’s what you need to know about the application process for Global Entry, and what credit cards offer enrollment credits.
+Here’s what you need to know about the Global Entry application process and what credit cards offer enrollment credits.

 $20 Fee Increase, Fee Waived for Minors

-The U.S. Customs and Border Protection (CBP) agency has announced price hikes to its Trusted Traveler Programs.
-The application fee for Global Entry, NEXUS, and SENTRI will all increase to $120 for a 5-year membership on October 1, 2024.
-Also beginning in October, kids under 18 will have their fee waived if a parent or legal guardian is already a member of one of these programs or is concurrently applying.
+The U.S. Customs and Border Protection (CBP) agency has increased the application fee for Global Entry, NEXUS, and SENTRI to $120 for a 5-year membership.
+Kids under 18 will have their fee waived if a parent or legal guardian is already a member of one of these programs or is concurrently applying.

-This jump in cost is for “continuation and management of the programs.”
-This is a different direction than the TSA PreCheck program which cut its price from $85 to $78 for a 5-year membership in 2022.
+This cost jump of $20 for Global Entry and $70 for NEXUS is for “continuation and management of the programs.”
+This is a different direction from the TSA PreCheck program, which cut its price from $85 to $78 for a 5-year membership in 2022.

-But with Global Entry containing all of the benefits of TSA PreCheck, it still will be the best value for travelers — even if flying internationally isn’t a regular part of your schedule.
+However, with Global Entry containing all of the benefits of TSA PreCheck, it will still be the best value for travelers — even if flying internationally isn’t a regular part of your schedule.

-I always recommend Global Entry, even if you only may travel internationally 1 to 2 times per year.
-It’s a small investment to make your travel experience much easier.
+I always recommend Global Entry, even if you travel internationally only 1 to 2 times per year.
+It’s a small investment that will make your travel experience much easier.
 In instances where customs can get extremely backed up, having access to an expedited security membership could potentially save you hours of time.

-And since children will soon be free, you can potentially get even more value out of your Global Entry membership if you travel with kids.
+And since children are now free, you can potentially get even more value out of your Global Entry membership if you travel with kids.

 How To Apply for Global Entry, Step-by-Step

-Applying for Global Entry is a simple process, but will take about 15 minutes as the application asks many questions, including previous employers, residences, and more.
+Applying for Global Entry is simple but will take about 15 minutes, as the application asks many questions, including about previous employers and residences.

 Here’s where to get started: